 Why Does U.S. Law Still Ban Marijuana Use but Not Fentanyl?

-Editor’s Note: This is the third article in a series reviewing the circumstances necessary to gain public compliance with criminal laws.
+Editor’s Note: This is the third article in a series that discusses the necessity of crafting laws that have both solid moral underpinnings and reasonable methods of enactment in order to gain public compliance.
 Start the series here.

 By Dr. Gary Deel, Faculty Director, School of Business, American Military University

 The Prohibition Era offered many lessons about what’s needed to gain public compliance of laws.
 Unfortunately, the U.S. government neglected to learn from its lessons.
 One of the most notable contemporary examples of legislation that failed to change social behavior has been the nation’s criminal drug laws.

 The United States has been fighting drug abuse for decades.
 The Nixon administration declared drugs “Public Enemy Number One” and instituted harsh policies of severe criminal punishment for minor drug charges.
 A decade later, President Ronald Reagan gave new emphasis to the “war on drugs” with such extreme measures as mandatory minimum sentences designed to incarcerate convicted drug felons for decades, or even life, over even the most minor drug offenses.

 The war on drugs has been an abject failure.
 It has done little to deter the use of illegal substances.
 Instead, like Prohibition, it created powerful market forces that, in pursuit of profits, have visited violence and oppression on communities in Central and South America, Asia, Africa, the Middle East, and elsewhere.
 Those who wish to use illegal drugs in the United States can find them with minimal effort.
 Because of the underground and unregulated nature of these black markets, many people have died due to the lack of safety and quality of these substances.
 Users don’t know what they’re actually putting into their bodies.